brown-band/website/pages/scripts/1986-1987/fall/dartmouth.md

 :::

-Now let's salute this year's seniors as they are spewed forth from the Brown volcano into the real world...or grad schools.
+Now let’s salute this year’s seniors as they are spewed forth from the Brown volcano into the real world...or grad schools.

 :sd[Band plays Bits and Pieces as seniors one by one spew from the volcano as their lines are read]

-Show Writer Don "I still think we should say 'movers and Quakers'" Apy
+Show Writer Don "I still think we should say ‘movers and Quakers’" Apy

 Melissa "I collected a lot of smut for the BDH" Birch

 Student conductor Denise "Oh, I found my G-spot" Biscoe

-Eric "If you've got the beer, I've got plenty of time" Bloch
+Eric "If you’ve got the beer, I’ve got plenty of time" Bloch

-Former student conductor and current Vice President John "Rise and shine, girls, and give me s'mores" Bratton
+Former student conductor and current Vice President John "Rise and shine, girls, and give me s’mores" Bratton

-Meredith "This hole's too stretched out.
-Why don't you try another one?"
+Meredith "This hole’s too stretched out.
+Why don’t you try another one?"
 Brown

 Trinita "The more you get, the more you want" Brown

 Barbara "I turn red" Calhoun

-Former corresponding secretary Lisa "I want to have Bob Wells's babies" Cohen
+Former corresponding secretary Lisa "I want to have Bob Wells’s babies" Cohen

 Aldon "I hang upside down and beat my drum" Collier

 Former recording secretary Ann "Welcome to Bloom Airlines.
-I'm Cindy-Lu and I'll be your hostess on this flight" De Weer
+I’m Cindy-Lu and I’ll be your hostess on this flight" De Weer

 The Bear John "Anyone care to climb a goalpost?"
 Ehrenkrantz